RagnarB83/ash-documentation/docs/basic-examples.rst

     print("Final energy:", energy)

-ASH will print information related to the creation of the H2O Fragment object and the creation of the ORCATheory object and will then run and print output related to the Singlepoint function:
+ASH will print information related to the creation of the H2O **Fragment** object and the creation of the **ORCATheory** object and will then run and print output related to the **Singlepoint** Job function:

 .. code-block:: text